-The effect of changes in foreign currency exchange rates on the Group's results (before taxes) and equity at the reporting date is presented for the EUR/USD exchange rate in the table in Note 24.1.1 of the Financial Statements 2014.
-The assumption used in the sensitivity analysis is a +/- 10% change in the exchange rate (USD depreciates/appreciates by 10%) while other factors remain unchanged.
+The effect of changes in foreign currency exchange rates on the Group's results (before taxes) and equity at the reporting date is presented for the significant currencies in the table in Note 24.1.1 of the Financial Statements 2015.
+The assumption used in the sensitivity analysis is a +/- 10% change in the exchange rates (foreign currency depreciates/appreciates by 10%) while other factors remain unchanged.
 In accordance with IFRS 7, the sensitivity analysis includes only the financial assets and liabilities in the statement of financial position, and so the analysis does not take into account the forecast upcoming 12-month foreign currency cash flow included in the position.
 The potential translation position is not taken into account in the sensitivity analysis.